jordancoblin/jordancoblin.github.io/my-website/content/posts/mnist_nn/index.md

 ### Backward Pass

 For our **backward pass**, we will compute the partial derivatives needed for our learning update.
 Conceptually, we can think of this as figuring out how much a change in each weight contributes to a change in the overall loss.
-Similarly, we can consider how much a change in each intermediate variable, such as $z^{[l]}$ contributes to the loss.
 To determine derivatives for weights in earlier layers in the network, we use the [chain rule](https://en.wikipedia.org/wiki/Chain_rule) to decompose the derivatives into parts, which enables re-use of derivatives that were computed for later layers; this is essentially dynamic programming.

 Let's start by computing derivatives $\frac{\partial \mathcal{L}}{\partial W_{j,i}^{[l]}}$ for weights in the output layer, visualized below.
 Note that we will be using $j$ to index neurons in the output layer, and $i$ to index neurons in the input layer.
 So $W_{2,1}^{[2]}$ indicates the weight connecting neuron $1$ from the $h$ and neuron $2$ in $z^{[2]}$.